stolostron/acm-hive-openshift-releases/README.md

   type: GitHub
   pathname: https://github.com/NAME_or_ORGANIZATION/acm-hive-openshift-versions.git
 ```
-- Delete the YAML files for Openshift releases you do not want to display in Advanced Cluster Management
+- Place the YAML files for the images you want to appear in the ACM UI under `./clusterImageSets/4.3` or `./clusterImageSets/4.4`
 - Commit and push your changes to the forked repository
 - Run the following command
 ```bash
 oc apply -k subscription/
 ```
 - After about 60s the Create Cluster user interface will list only the images available in  your forked repository
+- Add new OpenShift install images by created additional files in the `4.3` and `4.4` directories

+## How to get new versions
+- This repository will automatically update with the latest stable versions
+- You can monitor this repository and merge changes if you forked it
+- As soon as new images are committed to this repository or your fork, they will become available in the ACM console within 60s
+- This is the stable stream: https://github.com/openshift/cincinnati-graph-data/blob/master/channels/stable-4.3.yaml

 ## (ALPHA) Usecase - OFFLINE - limited images